esphome/esphome-docs/components/key_collect.rst

 ------------

 - **on_progress** (*Optional*, :ref:`Automation <automation>`): An automation to perform
   when keys are pressed.
-The increasing sequence of the pressed is placed in variable `x`.
+The increasing sequence of the pressed is placed in variable ``x``.
-  Useful if you want to have a display showing, or a speaker beeping while keys are being pressed.
+  Useful if you want to have a display showing, or a speaker beeping when keys are being pressed.
 - **on_result** (*Optional*, :ref:`Automation <automation>`): An automation to perform
   when the sequence has been finished (eg. ``max_length`` has been reached or one of the ``end_keys`` was pressed).
-The finalized key sequence is placed in variable `x`.
+The finalized key sequence is placed in variable ``x``.

 See Also